Marvel Cinematic Universe: Business practices

-Marvel Studios often puts together a "lookbook" of influences from the comics and art by Marvel's visual development department, to create a visual template for a project.
-These are put together at company retreats, which the studio holds every "18 months or so" to plan out and develop the phases of the MCU.
-These lookbooks are not always shown to directors, though, with Marvel sometimes preferring to let the director offer their own ideas first.
-When choosing a director for a project, Marvel Studios looks for filmmakers to hire who are able to guide a film, with some of their choices considered "out-of-left-field", given a director's previous work.
-Feige remarked, "You don't have to have directed a big, giant visual-effects movie to do a big, giant visual-effects movie for us.
+In November 2016, Feige explained that the studio would often put together a "lookbook" of influences from the comics and art by Marvel's visual development department, to create a visual template for a project.
+These are put together at company retreats, which the studio holds approximately every 18 months to plan out future projects and develop the phases of the MCU.
+However, these lookbooks are not always shown to directors, with Marvel sometimes preferring to let the director offer their own ideas first.
+When choosing a director for a project, Marvel Studios looks for filmmakers to hire who can guide a film.
+Some of their choices for directors have been considered "out-of-left-field" based on those directors' previous work.
+On this, Feige remarked that "you don't have to have directed a big, giant visual-effects movie to do a big, giant visual-effects movie for us.
 You just have to have done something singularly sort of awesome."

-The studio ensures directors are open to the idea of the shared universe and are willing to include connective material, such as Kenneth Branagh and Joe Johnston needing to include Avengers set-up scenes in Thor and Captain America: The First Avenger, respectively.
-Marvel Studios usually has a big idea they would like to explore or build to in a project, such as Hydra infiltrating S.H.I.E.L.D. in Captain America: The Winter Soldier, with it up to the filmmakers to interpret and "improv a little bit" to get there.
-After these ideas have been developed, the creative team then begins to explore ideas happening in other future projects to see how to make any larger universe connections.
-There was large amount of collaboration between the Russo brothers and writers Christopher Markus and Stephen McFeely with the other Phase Three directors and writers to make sure "everything line[d] up right" for the MCU's "culmination" in Avengers: Infinity War and Avengers: Endgame.
+The studio ensures directors are open to the idea of the shared universe and are willing to include connective material, such as Kenneth Branagh and Joe Johnston needing to include scenes that set-up The Avengers (2012) in their respective Phase One films Thor and Captain America: The First Avenger (both 2011).
+Marvel Studios usually has a big idea they would like to explore or build to in a project, such as Hydra infiltrating S.H.I.E.L.D. in Captain America: The Winter Soldier (2014), but they leave it up to the filmmakers to interpret and "improv a little bit" to get that point.
+After these ideas have been developed, the creative team then begins exploring ideas from other future projects to see how to make any larger universe connections.
+For many of their early films, Feige was closely involved during a film's development before allowing filming to be overseen by lower-level studio executives.
+Feige would then become involved again during editing, when films could be entirely rewritten or reworked.
+Feige described the company's approach as "plus-ing at every turn", where they are always trying to improve a project and include new suggestions rather than sticking to a set script.
+Feige said they would not start a film without a full script, but he was never satisfied with their scripts or finished films and always felt they could do better.